MarkMcCaskey/sourcegraph-vim/README.md

 ```
 **NOTE**

 If your default shell is Fish add `set shell=/bin/bash` or `set shell=/bin/sh` to your `.vimrc`.
-Vim will throw an error when trying to run certain commands through fish.
+Vim will throw an error when trying to run certain commands through Fish.

 ## Keybindings

-By default, the keybindings are:
+The default keybindings are:
 ```
 ,aa - Sourcegraph_jump_to_definition(0)
 ,oo - Sourcegraph_describe(0)